-Calculation of Book Profit percentage formula can be done as follows –
+The calculation of the book profit percentage can be done as follows: –

-Mr. Bruce Wayne, a startup investor wants to invest in a new IT startup based on the profitability of the project.
-That means the idea that can show a higher profit % will get eligible for fund allotments.
+Mr. Bruce Wayne, a start-up investor, wants to invest in a new IT start-up based on the project’s profitability.
+That means the idea that shows a higher profit % will be eligible for fund allotments.

-Two companies Oracle and Adobe present their ideas with the expected revenue generation and associated costs.
+Oracle and Adobe, two companies, present their ideas with the expected revenue generation and associated costs.

-Advice Mr. Bruce Wayne to make a decision as to which company should be selected as per the criteria.
+Based on the details below, Mr. Bruce Wayne needs to decide which company should be selected per the criteria.

 = (140/ 1,000) * 100

-Calculation of profit percentage for Adobe can be done as follows:
+Next, let us calculate the profit percentage for Adobe can be done as follows:-

 = (280 / 2,250) * 100

-Adobe shows higher revenues of $2,250,000 and higher net profits of $280,000 in its income statements than Oracle with revenues and net profits of $1,000,000 and $140,000 respectively.
-But on calculating the profit percentage of both the companies, Oracle outperforms Adobe with profit% of 14% for Oracle and 12% for Adobe.
-Hence based on profit percentage, Mr. Wayne should select Oracle for fund allocation.
+Adobe shows higher revenues of $2,250,000 and higher net profits of $280,000 in its income statements than Oracle, with revenues and net profits of $1,000,000 and $140,000, respectively.
+But, on calculating both companies’ profit percentages, Oracle outperforms Adobe with a profit percentage of 14% for Oracle and 12% for Adobe.
+Hence, Mr. Wayne should select Oracle based on profit percentage for fund allocation.

-let’s say Mr. Bruce Wayne won $10 million in a lottery 5 years ago and invested all of it in a diversified portfolio as follows:
+Suppose Mr. Bruce Wayne won $10 million in a lottery five years ago and invested all of it in a diversified portfolio as follows: –

-# After five years, he conducted a valuation of all of his assets and investments in a recent point of time.
-As per the recent valuation, he wants to know the net profit percentage he has earned during a period of 5 years.
+After five years, he conducted a valuation of all of his assets and investments at a recent point in time.
+As per the current valuation, he wants to know the net profit percentage for five years.

-Calculation of Net Profit can be done as follows:
+The calculation of net profit can be done as follows:-

 =350,000 / 10,000,000 * 100